-Even though we have called it Tiger’s Bay, in reality, today, it’s Tiger’s island and Tiger’s strait.
+Even though we have called it Tiger’s Bay, today, it’s Tiger’s Island and Tiger’s Strait.
 In the 1960s, the ocean broke through the peninsula isthmus, turning the Peninsula into an Island and its Bay into a strait.
 After this, the villages were abandoned, and the desert started to claim the area back.

-Today, Baia dos Tigres is completely abandoned, and its settlements have become ghost villages, without access both by road or boat.
+Today, Baia dos Tigres is completely abandoned, and its settlements have become ghost villages without access both by road or boat.
 The abandoned buildings offer incredible views and a remarkable setting.
-The area is famous for its fish abundance and stunning beaches like Miragens, Azul, Amélia, and Flamingos beaches.
+The area is famous for its abundance of fish and stunning beaches like Miragens, Azul, Amélia, and Flamingos.

 Famous Landmarks in Angola – Luanda

-The Luanda Bay is a natural bay whose waters are protected by the island of Luanda.
-It was there that Luanda was founded in 1575/76 by Paulo Dias de Novais and where the city first developed.
+Luanda Bay is a natural bay whose waters are protected by the island of Luanda.
+There, Luanda was founded in 1575/76 by Paulo Dias de Novais and where the city first developed.

 Considered by many people one of the most beautiful bays in Africa, after long renovation works, it gave rise to the architectural waterfront of the Angolan Capital, becoming one of the most important public spaces and its social and economic epicenter.

-With about 3.5 km, the Luanda bay has a long avenue/boulevard from Luanda’s Port into Luanda’s Island.
-Along the boulevard, there are many other important Luanda landmarks and beautiful buildings that could be on this list on their own.
-Out of these, we need to mention:
+With about 3.5 km, Luanda Bay has a long avenue/boulevard from Luanda’s Port into Luanda’s Island.
+Along the boulevard, many other important Luanda landmarks and beautiful buildings could be on this list on their own.
+Out of these, we need to mention the following: